mkemalgokce/mkemalgokce.github.io/README.md

 ### What is ExpWords ?

-ExpWords is a game.
+ExpWords is a word game.
 It is my first game.
 You can reach it on [google play store](https://play.google.com/store/apps/details?id=com.OM2G.ExpWords) or [app store](https://apps.apple.com/us/app/expwords-letter-game/id1561234703).